brikis98/yevgeniy-brikman-homepage/_posts/2019-03-20-radical-candor.md

 (9) The quality of your feedback is measured not at your mouth, but in the ear of the person receiving it.

 - Even if you think you're doing a great job of delivering praise and criticism, the ultimate judge is the person receiving it.
-If they aren't getting the message‚Äîif they don't feel like you are caring personally and challenging directly‚Äîthen you are not being radically candid.
+If they aren't getting the message—if they don't feel like you are caring personally and challenging directly—then you are not being radically candid.

 - The approach to radical candor that works for one person may not work for another.
 You need to customize it to each individual.
 This requires building a personal relationship and understanding how that person thinks, feels, and works.